Steve: That doesn't make any sense.

 - Subverted in Caddyshack, with Ty Webb (Chevy Chase) telling the story about the guy "night putting" with the dean's daughter.

 Ty: You know who that guy was, Danny?

 Ty: Ha ha...
 No, that guy was Mitch Comstein, my roommate.
 He was a good guy.

 - The Four Musketeers (1974).
 Athos, when he tells d'Artagnan the story of the Comte de la Fere. d'Artagnan figures out that Athos was the Comte, and near the end of the film Athos admits it.
-It plays out much the same in the original novel.

 - Medicine Man has a rather nightmarish version and subversion of the trope.
 Dr. Campbell tells Dr. Crane why he doesn't want to tell anyone about the cancer cure he thinks he has discovered while living among the natives of South America — because another doctor, he explains contemptuously, had discovered a painkiller in similar circumstances, which resulted in another tribe being wiped out by swine flu when the drug company came down to mass-produce it.
 Later on it's revealed that Campbell himself was that doctor, and he keeps a journal filled with pictures he drew of every single person in the tribe he destroyed.
 Subverted a bit in that it seems almost a Freudian slip when he reveals this to Crane; it's not clear whether he actually wanted her to know.